MaxRobertsDear/Thermostat/README.md

 ```
 As a user who is sensitive to temperature
 So that I can increase the temperature
-I want to put the thermostat up by a given temperature
+I want to put the thermostat up by 1 degree increments
 ```